-If you are asked to complete a form or send in proof of income or resources, it is very important that you do so immediately.
+If you are asked to complete a renewal form or send in proof of income or resources, it is very important that you do so immediately.
 If you do not provide the information by the deadline given, the Medical Assistance coverage may be canceled.
-If you need help completing the forms, contact your eligibility worker at your local DSS.
+If you need help completing the form, contact your eligibility worker at your local DSS.
+You can also complete the form electronically by visiting the CommonHelp website or over the phone by calling Cover Virginia at 1-855-242-8282.